Visualizing the Spiritual Master

 Is this related to lower rebirths?

-Yes, that’s in facat what the instructions are talking about.
-You’ve fallen into a worse rebirth.
-Or you’re about to fall.
-Or you have the karma to fall, and you’re sliding towards it; you don’t know when it’s going to happen.
+Yes, that’s in fact what the instructions are talking about.
+We’ve fallen into a worse rebirth, or we’re about to fall.
+Or we have the karma to fall, and we’re sliding towards it; we don’t know when it’s going to happen.

-Use your imagination: “I have become an old lonely person who’s very bitter.
-And my life has been meaningless.
+We use our imagination: “I have become an old lonely person who’s very bitter, and my life has been meaningless.
 I’ve done nothing positive.
 I’m sick and nobody takes care of me.
-And my mind is just filled with complaining all the time, by negative thoughts, never anything positive going on.”
-Is that we want at the end of our lives?
+My mind is just filled with complaining all the time, by negative thoughts, never anything positive going on.”
+Is that what we want at the end of our lives?
 This is what we end up with?
-Imagine you are in that situation, or you are about to fall into that situation.
-They’re about to send you into the old age home, and there you’re going to just sit and be absolutely miserable, and bitter, and complaining.
+Imagine we are in that situation, or we are about to fall into that situation.
+They’re about to send us into an old age home, and there we’re going to just sit and be absolutely miserable, bitter and complaining.
 Or we have the karma: “My life is heading in that direction.
 I don’t want that when I’m old.
-I want to have some positive thing that I’m doing, even if I spend my old age saying OM MANI PADME HUM, like Tibetans – something positive.”
-Use your imagination.
+I want to have some positive things that I’m doing, even if I spend my old age saying Om mani padme hum, like Tibetans, doing something positive.”
+We use our imagination.
+We make it real, Something that moves our heart.

-Use your imagination.
-Make it real.
-Something that moves your heart.
-The Fifth Dalai Lama wrote that when you meditate about these worse states of rebirth, don’t meditate on it as if you were watching a show: that’s there’s the worse states, over there, and we’re meditating by watching them.
-You imagine it by actually feeling, trying to feel what it would be like to be like that.
-How horrible that would be.
-Being a cockroach, and anybody who sees you just wants to step on you.
-Or a fish in the ocean, and all these other fish are around there trying to eat us.
-Horrible.
-Not nice.
-I don’t want to experience that.
+The Fifth Dalai Lama wrote that when we meditate about these worse states of rebirth, don’t meditate on it as if we were watching a show: that there are the worse states over there, and we’re meditating by watching them.
+We imagine them by actually feeling, trying to feel what it would be like to be like that, and how horrible that would be; for example, being a cockroach, and anybody who sees us just wants to step on us.
+Or a fish in the ocean and all these other fish are around there trying to eat us.
+It’s horrible and not nice; we don’t want to experience that.

 Bodhichitta

-So it starts with compassion.
-And to do that, I need to build up the two enlightenment-building networks of positive force and deep awareness.
-So with this in mind, we reaffirm our bodhichitta with the next line:
+Thus, it starts with compassion.
+To do that, we need to build up the two enlightenment-building networks of positive force and deep awareness.
+With this in mind, we reaffirm our bodhichitta with the next line:

 By the positive force of my giving and so on, may I actualize Buddhahood to help those who wander.

 By the positive force of my giving and so on.
-That’s saying that by these two enlightenment-building networks, the two collections, by means of this (by giving and so on), I’m not going to – I don’t want that just so that I get richer in samsara.
+That’s saying that by these two enlightenment-building networks, the two collections, by means of this (by giving and so on), we don’t want that just so that we get richer in samsara.
 “May that act as a cause,” and dedicate to enlightenment.
 By that, may I reach Buddhahood to help those who wander.
 That’s another term for sentient beings, those who wander from one rebirth to another, up and down, suffering.

 We repeat this verse three times, this first verse.
-And it’s actually better to repeat the first line of it three times, and then the second line of it three times.
-But we do that only for the first repetition if we’re doing three of the six repetitions at a time, which is the usual way of doing it.
-Three times.
-And for each one: (1) they’ve actually fallen, or (2) about to fall, and (3) have the karma and are sliding down to fall.
+It’s actually better to repeat the first line of it three times, and then the second line of it three times.
+However, we do that only for the first repetition if we’re doing three of the six repetitions at a time, which is the usual way of doing it.
+It’s three times, and for each one: (1) they’ve actually fallen, or (2) about to fall, and (3) have the karma and are sliding down to fall.

 I hope that’s clear.
-First with the refuge three times, then the bodhichitta three times.
-Obviously you can also do refuge and bodhichitta one time, and… Like that.
-But I think it’s more effective if you do each line three times separately.
-So this is the way of practice that Khensur Rinpoche Ugyen Tseten recommends.
-In fact, he says that the way that he practices is that, in all these practices where you do all these recitations, he repeats every line three times.
-Because if you do it just one time, you tend to do it very, very quickly, and just “Blah blah blah,” and you go through the whole thing and you don’t really have time to get into the state of mind or the proper visualization.
-And so he repeats each line three times and then goes to the next line, so that he actually gets into that state of mind.
+First, with the refuge three times, then the bodhichitta three times.
+Obviously, we can also do refuge and bodhichitta one time.
+However, I think it’s more effective if we do each line three times separately.
+This is the way of practice that Khenzur Rinpoche Ugyen Tseten recommends.
+In fact, he says that the way that he practices is that, in all these practices where we do all these recitations, he repeats every line three times.
+Because if we do it just one time, we tend to do it very, very quickly, and just “blah blah blah,” and we go through the whole thing and don’t really have time to get into the state of mind or the proper visualization.
+Thus, he repeats each line three times and then goes to the next line so that he actually gets into that state of mind.
 This is his own personal guideline instruction.

 The Four Immeasurable Attitudes

-So then we imagine that a replica of the guru-yidam dissolves into us, and it refreshes our visualization of ourselves as a yidam.
-Then we imagine that we do Buddha-activities – so lights go out from us and we transform all beings into Buddhas.
-Then we reflect and we think, “Why is it that they are not yet Buddhas and we’re just imagining doing this for them?”
-And it’s because they lack equanimity: they are attracted to some, reject and repel others, and ignore others.
+Then, we imagine that a replica of the guru-yidam dissolves into us, and it refreshes our visualization of ourselves as a yidam.
+We imagine that we do Buddha-activities – lights go out from us, and we transform all beings into Buddhas.
+We reflect and think, “Why is it that they are not yet Buddhas, and we’re just imagining doing this for them?”
+It’s because they lack equanimity: they are attracted to some, reject and repel others, and ignore others.

 May all beings be parted from clinging and aversion, feeling close to some and distant from others,

 That’s immeasurable equanimity.
-Now with each of these four immeasurable attitudes, we have four steps.
-First is the intention: “How wonderful it would be if they were like this” – that’s the intention – “How wonderful it would be if they had equanimity so they actually could become Buddhas, not just my imagining it.”
-Then the second is the aspiration: “May they become like this” – this is the wish – “May they gain this equanimity.”
-Then the third is the exceptional resolve: “I shall bring them to this state.
+With each of these four immeasurable attitudes, we have four steps.
+First is the intention: “How wonderful it would be if they were like this.”
+“How wonderful it would be if they had equanimity so they actually could become Buddhas, not just my imagining it.”
+The second is the aspiration: “May they become like this,” this is the wish, “May they gain this equanimity.”
+The third is the exceptional resolve: “I shall bring them to this state.
 I shall help them to reach this state.
 I’ll help them.”
 It’s not that we have the power to just cause them to be like that.
-We can help them, but obviously they have to develop themselves.
-So we take that responsibility.
-“I’m going to do it”.
-And then the fourth one is the request, the fourth step, which is: “O guru-yidam, inspire me to be able to do this.”
-So from this, the object of refuge – the guru-yidam in front of us – you see some lights come and inspire us to do this.
+We can help them, but obviously, they have to develop themselves, so we take that responsibility.
+“I’m going to do it.”
+The fourth one is the request, the fourth step, which is: “O guru-yidam, inspire me to be able to do this.”
+From this, the object of refuge – the guru-yidam in front of us – we see some lights come and inspire us to do this.

 May they gain the joy that is specially sublime.

-That’s the wish for them to be happy, isn’t it.
-Well, also with this we do the four steps.
+That’s the wish for them to be happy, isn’t it?
+Also, with this, we do the four steps.
 This is immeasurable love.
 “May they be happy.”
-So that’s immeasurable love.
-So that fulfills the Ratnasambhava bond of giving love.
+That’s immeasurable love, so that fulfills the Ratnasambhava bond of giving love.
 “May they be happy.”
-Although the text on this is short, so may they have joy – that’s happiness but also the causes for happiness, obviously.
-So that’s giving them: “May you be happy.
-And I’m going to try to help you, bring you happiness, so that you can reach happiness.”
+Although the text on this is short, “may they have joy,” that’s happiness, but also the causes for happiness, obviously.
+That’s giving them: “May you be happy.
+And I’m going to try to help you, bring you happiness so that you can reach happiness.”
 Generosity.

 May they find release from the ocean of their unbearable problems.

 May they be free from suffering and the causes of suffering.
 That’s immeasurable compassion, with the four steps.
-And what is it saying?
-May they gain release from the ocean of samsara.
-So that is “May they gain liberation.”
+What is it saying?
+May they gain release from the ocean of samsara, so that is, “May they gain liberation.”

 May they never be parted from liberation’s pure bliss.

 This is immeasurable joy, it’s called.
-And what that’s referring to is “May they gain enlightenment.”
+What that’s referring to is, “May they gain enlightenment.”
 With immeasurable compassion, may they gain liberation.
 With this immeasurable joy, may they gain enlightenment.

-So equanimity: may they gain the equanimity that will enable them to progress and eventually become Buddhas.
+Equanimity: may they gain the equanimity that will enable them to progress and eventually become Buddhas.
 Then happiness: may they be happy.
-And with compassion, may they gain liberation.
-And with joy, may they gain enlightenment.
+With compassion, may they gain liberation, and with joy, may they gain enlightenment.
 It’s a progression like that.

-So may they gain full enlightenment.
-That’s this joy.
-So that last one, this immeasurable joy that they gain enlightenment, this is the Ratnasambhava of giving freedom from fear.
+May they gain full enlightenment, that’s this joy.
+The last one, this immeasurable joy that they gain enlightenment, this is the Ratnasambhava of giving freedom from fear.
 How is that?
 Because if they become Buddhas, then they will be free from all fears whatsoever.

-And so a Buddha has the four states of fearlessness: He’s free from the fear of proclaiming his own realizations and attainments – “I have attained this” – no fear in saying that, that anybody’s going to catch them, that they were lying.
-And there’s no fear in proclaiming that “I’ve gotten rid of all these things, all these shortcomings.”
+A Buddha has the four states of fearlessness: He’s free from the fear of proclaiming his own realizations and attainments – “I have attained this” – no fear in saying that, that anybody’s going to catch them, that they were lying.
+Also, there’s no fear in proclaiming that “I’ve gotten rid of all these things, all these shortcomings.”
 Nobody’s going to be able to catch them, that they still have attachment, that they still have anger.
-And then the Buddha has no fear of proclaiming what others must rid themselves of.
-A Buddha can see that you have to get rid of this type of attachment or this sort of thing.
-A Buddha has no fear to assert this, to say that – no doubt.
-And then the fourth freedom from fear is that a Buddha has no fear in proclaiming the opponent forces that others need to rely on in order to rid themselves of these causes of suffering.
-You need to do this; you need to do that; and that will enable you to get rid of this obscuration, this fault, and so on.
-No fear in saying that.
-So this is giving them freedom from fear.
-“May you reach enlightenment” – have immeasurable joy of enlightenment – so that you never have any fear of anything.
-So you never have to be afraid of anything.
+Then, the Buddha has no fear of proclaiming what others must rid themselves of.
+A Buddha can see that we have to get rid of this type of attachment or this sort of thing.
+A Buddha has no fear to assert this, to say that; there’s no doubt.
+The fourth freedom from fear is that a Buddha has no fear in proclaiming the opponent forces that others need to rely on in order to rid themselves of these causes of suffering.
+For instance, you need to do this; you need to do that, and that will enable you to get rid of this obscuration, this fault, and so on.
+There’s no fear in saying that, so this is giving them freedom from fear.
+“May you reach enlightenment” – have immeasurable joy of enlightenment – so that we never have any fear of anything, never have to be afraid of anything.

-Now please bear in mind that in other practices these four immeasurable attitudes will be in a different order and they’ll be put together in a different way.
+Now please bear in mind that in other practices, these four immeasurable attitudes will be in a different order and they’ll be put together in a different way.
 This is just one way of doing it that appears here.
 There are many variations, even within Gelug, within these types of practices.
-In the Kalachakra six-session, these four are in a different order.
-So don’t be surprised.
+In the Kalachakra six-session, these four are in a different order, so don’t be surprised.
 We had this discussion.
 “It’s not this.
-It’s not this.
+It’s not that.
 It’s not like it was in this six-session.
 It’s another one!”
-So you get angry; you criticize.
+We get angry; we criticize.
 “Argh, this is confusing,” and “Argh, I can’t take it,” and all this sort of stuff.
 All it simply is, is it’s one way here and it’s another way there.
-That’s the reality of what it is.
-No big deal.
-Many different ways of putting it together.
+That’s the reality of what it is, no big deal.
+There are any different ways of putting them together.

 Developing Aspiring Bodhichitta

-Next we have the development of aspiring bodhichitta.
-Sometimes called the wishing state of bodhichitta.
-And the aspiring state is divided into the mere aspiring state and the pledged state of aspiring bodhichitta.
+Next, we have the development of aspiring bodhichitta, which is sometimes called the wishing state of bodhichitta.
+The aspiring state is divided into the mere aspiring state and the pledged state of wishing bodhichitta.

-And the mere aspiring state, that’s just the next line:
+The mere wishing state, that’s just the next line:

 To free from the fears of samsara and complacent nirvana all wandering beings, I take hold of the mind that wishes to gain an enlightened state

-And then the second half of this verse is the pledged state.
-And the pledged state of aspiring bodhichitta is the pledge that I’m not going to give it up, never going to give up this wish, this aspiration.
-And so that’s with the second line here, which is:
+The second half of this verse is the pledged state, and the pledged state of the wishing bodhichitta is the pledge that we’re not going to give it up, never going to give up this wish, this aspiration, so that’s with the second line here, which is:

 And from this moment on, till becoming a Buddha, I shall never forsake it, though my life be at stake.

-There are five trainings which are involved once we have this pledged state of aspiring bodhichitta.
-And these we need to mention here because various verses that follow will help us to keep this.
-So the first is to be mindful each day.
+There are five trainings that are involved once we have this pledged state of wishing bodhichitta, and these we need to mention here because various verses that follow will help us to keep this.
+The first is to be mindful each day.
 In other words, remember the benefits of developing bodhichitta.
-The second is to reaffirm our bodhichitta three times each day and three times each night, which we already did in the earlier verse, but also we do it again in the next verse.
-And then we work to try to build up the two enlightenment-building networks of positive force and deep awareness (or merit and wisdom).
-And that, we already said we were going to do by the positive force of giving and so on.
-So we’ve set our intention to do that already.
-Then the fourth one is never to give up on anyone.
-And the fifth is to rid ourselves of the four murky, negative actions, and do instead the four lustrous, positive actions which are the opposite of them.
+The second is to reaffirm our bodhichitta three times each day and three times each night, which we already did in the earlier verse, but we also do it again in the next verse.
+Then, we work to try to build up the two enlightenment-building networks of positive force and deep awareness (or merit and wisdom), and that, we already said we were going to do by the positive force of giving, and so on.
+We’ve set our intention to do that already.
+The fourth one is never to give up on anyone.
+The fifth is to rid ourselves of the four dark actions and do instead the four noble actions which are the opposite of them.

-The Four Murky Actions and Four Lustrous Actions
+The Four Dark Actions and Four Noble Actions

-The first murky action would be to deceive our gurus, or the Three Gems, or our parents, when we say we’re doing something when we’re not.
-And the lustrous action that corresponds to that is never to do that.
+The first dark action would be to deceive our gurus, or the Three Gems, or our parents, when we say we’re doing something when we’re not.
+The noble action that corresponds to that is never to do that.
 It’s the opposite.

-Then the next one is being nasty to a bodhisattva, or disparaging – saying bad things about a bodhisattva.
-And that’s very difficult because we don’t know who really is a bodhisattva.
-And the opposite of that would be to regard everyone as a teacher.
+The next one is being nasty or disparaging to a bodhisattva, saying bad things about a bodhisattva.
+That’s very difficult because we don’t know who really is a bodhisattva.
+The opposite of that would be to regard everyone as a teacher.
 In other words, see everybody with a pure appearance.

-Then the next murky action would be to cause others to regret the constructive things that they’ve done. even if it’s not something that’s our own personal choice.
+The next dark action would be to cause others to regret the constructive things that they’ve done, even if it’s not something that’s our own personal choice.
 Somebody is, let’s say, practicing some other form of Buddhism than what we follow, or going to church, or something like that.
 It’s basically constructive.
-You don’t cause them to regret that.
+We don’t cause them to regret that.
 “Oh, you shouldn’t do that.
 That was no good.”
 This type of thing.

 Let’s say somebody was going to a misleading teacher or an unqualified Buddhist teacher.
-You wouldn’t say, “Well, that was really bad, what you did.
+We wouldn’t say, “Well, that was really bad, what you did.
 You shouldn’t have done that.”
-And then they would regret that and feel that they were really stupid.
+They would regret that and feel that they were really stupid.
 That’s not helpful.
-You can help them to go further and just look at what they did as, well, this was a first step.
+We can help them to go further and just look at what they did as, well, this was a first step.
 Now maybe it’s time for a second step.
 Don’t make them feel bad for what they did.
 If they learn something constructive from it, well, then there was something constructive in it.
-It was their entrance, and maybe it wasn’t perfect, but, okay, now go further.
+It was their entrance, and maybe it wasn’t perfect, but now go further.
 It was basically a constructive thing.

-Then the fourth one – the murky action – is to be pretentious, which means to pretend to have qualities that we don’t have.
-And to be hypocritical, which means to hide the faults that we do have.
-In other words, to have as our motivating thought something different from the exceptional resolve – which is that I want to take responsibility to try to help you, not to deceive you.
-And the opposite would be – the lustrous action – would be to have as our motivation in our interaction with others this exceptional resolve (I’m going to try to help you) and to be honest in terms of our capabilities.
+The fourth one – the dark action – is to be pretentious, which means to pretend to have qualities that we don’t have and to be hypocritical, which means to hide the faults that we do have.
+In other words, to have as our motivating thought something different from the exceptional resolve – which is that we want to take responsibility to try to help others, not to deceive them.
+The opposite would be – the noble action – would be to have as our motivation in our interaction with others this exceptional resolve (I’m going to try to help you) and to be honest in terms of our capabilities.

-So when we have this pledged state of aspiring bodhichitta – once you say, “I’m not going to turn back.
+When we have this pledged state of wishing bodhichitta – once we say, “I’m not going to turn back.
 Not going to give up my bodhichitta,” this wish – these practices will help us to maintain that direction of bodhichitta.
 It’s not yet the bodhisattva vows.
-It’s the basis, the first training.
-The first training.
-And on that basis, then, we are ready to take bodhisattva vows.
+It’s the basis, the first training, and on that basis, we are ready to take bodhisattva vows.

 Generating the Engaged State of Bodhichitta

-So then the next verse is generating the engaged state of bodhichitta, which is actually taking the bodhisattva vows.
-Which means avoiding the 18 root downfalls and the 46 faulty actions.
+The next verse is generating the engaged state of bodhichitta, which is actually taking the bodhisattva vows.
+This means avoiding the 18 root downfalls and the 46 faulty actions.
 Those 46 are divided into different sections.
-So we have one section for each of the paramitas, the far-reaching attitudes.
+We have one section for each of the paramitas, the far-reaching attitudes.
 These are things we want to avoid because they would hinder our development of these far-reaching attitudes.
-And then there is a final section of them, of some of these vows: that we want to avoid things that would prevent us from helping others in general.
+Then, there is a final section of them, of some of these vows, that we want to avoid things that would prevent us from helping others in general.

-So when we have this verse to reaffirm our bodhichitta from the pledged state, we both reaffirm our aspiring state that we did earlier, and here we reaffirm our engaged state, our bodhisattva vows.
-So this verse is:
+When we have this verse to reaffirm our bodhichitta from the pledged state, we both reaffirm our wishing state that we did earlier, and here we reaffirm our engaged state, our bodhisattva vows.
+This verse is:

 Gurus, the Triumphant, and your spiritual offspring, please pay me heed: Just as the Blissfully Gone Buddhas of the past reaffirmed their bodhichitta aim and lived by the stages of bodhisattva training, I too reaffirm my bodhichitta aim, to help those who wander, and shall train in the stages of bodhisattva training.

-The Triumphant refers the Buddhas.
+The Triumphant refers to the Buddhas.
 They’re triumphant because they have triumphed over all the obscurations.

-And bodhisattvas.
-They often use this term “spiritual offspring” – sometimes that’s translated as “spiritual sons,” but that’s a bit gender biased.
-So they are born from the Buddhas, not in the sense that they’re actual biological children, but bodhisattvas come from the example of Buddhas, so you want to become a Buddha yourself.
-So they are “born” from that example of a Buddha, and they will grow up spiritually to become Buddhas.
+Then, bodhisattvas.
+They often use this term “spiritual offspring” – sometimes that’s translated as “spiritual sons,” but that’s a bit gender-biased.
+They are born from the Buddhas, not in the sense that they’re actual biological children, but bodhisattvas come from the example of Buddhas, so we want to become a Buddha ourselves.
+They are “born” from that example of a Buddha, and they will grow up spiritually to become Buddhas.
 That’s why they’re called the spiritual offspring of the Buddhas.

-"Sugata" is another epithet of a Buddha and it means Blissfully Gone One, or Blissfully Progressed One.
+“Sugata” is another epithet of a Buddha, and it means Blissfully Gone One, or Blissfully Progressed One.
 They’ve progressed or gone through the paths.
 In other words, by following practices that bring blissful awareness of voidness, they have attained Buddhahood.
-So we can understand “blissful” here in just a sutra sense of freeing themselves from suffering.
+We can understand “blissful” here in just a sutra sense of freeing themselves from suffering.
 Or in a tantra sense, speaking of blissful awareness.
-And they, at the end, have progressed or gone to the highest blissful state.
+They, at the end, have progressed or gone to the highest blissful state.

-So then, after we’ve taken the bodhisattva vows, or reaffirmed our bodhisattva vows, then we remind ourselves of the benefits and advantages of having developed bodhichitta.
-It was one of the five trainings from the pledged bodhichitta, the pledged state of aspiring bodhichitta.
+After we’ve taken the bodhisattva vows or reaffirmed our bodhisattva vows, then we remind ourselves of the benefits and advantages of having developed bodhichitta.
+It was one of the five trainings from the pledged bodhichitta, the pledged state of wishing bodhichitta.
 We remember the benefits; that gives us more encouragement to go on.
-So we remember all the benefits of – that it gives great strength to our practice, and all these sorts of things.
-I mean, no need to list them.
-There’s a whole first chapter of the Bodhicharyavatara about that.
+We remember all the benefits of – that it gives great strength to our practice, and all these sorts of things.
+There’s no need to list them; there’s a whole first chapter of the Bodhicharyavatara about that.

 Now my life’s become fruitful, for having wonderfully attained a human existence, today I’ve awakened my Buddha-nature and now have become a Buddha’s spiritual child

 That’s how it’s usually translated: “I’ve been born into the Buddha-families.”
-But what that means is: “Born” is also the same term as “awakened” – it’s not that I wasn’t in a Buddha-family before – I have awakened.
+What that means is, “born” is also the same term as “awakened” – it’s not that we weren’t in a Buddha-family before – we have awakened.
 Buddha-family, remember, means Buddha-nature.
-So now I’ve really activated that Buddha-nature that we all have – become a Buddha.
+Now, we’ve really activated that Buddha-nature that we all have – become a Buddha.

 And now have become a Buddha’s spiritual child.
-So, again, a Buddha’s spiritual child is, as we explained before, a bodhisattva.
+Again, a Buddha’s spiritual child is, as we explained before, a bodhisattva.

 Now, in whatever way possible I shall undertake actions that accord with its traits, and never defile this impeccable nature that lacks any flaw.

-You see, by keeping the translation in terms of family, the way it’s translated here – that I will undertake actions that accord with this family, and never defile this family that lacks any flaw – that becomes rather sociological.
-Of course somebody could understand it in that way because the word is the same, but really it’s talking about Buddha-nature.
-So I’m always going to act in accord with this Buddha-nature, these qualities that allow me to become a Buddha.
-And that Buddha-nature is something which is impeccable.
+By keeping the translation in terms of family, the way it’s translated here – that we will undertake actions that accord with this family, and never defile this family that lacks any flaw – that becomes rather sociological.
+Of course, somebody could understand it in that way because the word is the same, but really it’s talking about Buddha-nature.
+We’re always going to act in accord with this Buddha-nature, these qualities that allow us to become a Buddha.
+That Buddha-nature is something which is impeccable.
 It doesn’t have any flaws.
-It’s completely pure.
-And so I’m not going to act in a way that’s going to cloud that.
+It’s completely pure, so we’re not going to act in a way that’s going to cloud that.
 This is what it is talking about.

 Please keep in mind, by the way, that this word that is translated as “family” is actually the Sanskrit word for “caste.”
 It’s not specifically “family.”
-It’s the word for “caste” and that’s the word that’s used for Buddha-nature.
-It’s not just your mother and father, but a very Indian way of expressing things.
-So there is something sociological behind it, that you are no longer in one of the typical Indian castes, that now you’ve joined the Buddha caste – so there’s no caste, in a sense; no caste differences.
-We’re all in one caste, and now this is a different caste, and in that caste we can become Buddhas.
-So there is that level of understanding of the way of expressing it.
+It’s the word for “caste,” and that’s the word that’s used for Buddha-nature.
+It’s not just our mother and father, but a very Indian way of expressing things.
+There is something sociological behind it, that we are no longer in one of the typical Indian castes, that now we’ve joined the Buddha caste – so there’s no caste, in a sense; no caste differences.
+We’re all in one caste, and now this is a different caste, and in that caste, we can become Buddhas.
+There is that level of understanding of the way of expressing it.

-So there’s that level of meaning and then Buddha-nature level of meaning.
-So, as we’ve seen in many of our studies here, the teachings always have several levels of meaning.
-But I think for us Westerners to understand this verse in terms of caste, it’s not so relevant.
-Understanding it more in terms of Buddha-nature I think is much better.
-And if we only understand it in terms of family, then you can get into clan warfare and all this sort of irrelevant stuff.
-So the Buddha-nature level of understanding, then, I find much more relevant.
+Further, there’s that level of meaning and then Buddha-nature level of meaning.
+As we’ve seen in many of our studies here, the teachings always have several levels of meaning.
+I think for us Westerners to understand this verse in terms of caste, it’s not so relevant.
+Understanding it more in terms of Buddha-nature, I think, is much better.
+If we only understand it in terms of family, then we can get into clan warfare and all this sort of irrelevant stuff.
+The Buddha-nature level of understanding, then, I find much more relevant.

-So now, the preliminary steps within the six-session practice – that’s basically the safe direction, the four immeasurables, and bodhichitta – we have something similar to that at the beginning of most practices.
+Now, the preliminary steps within the six-session practice – that’s basically the safe direction, the four immeasurables and bodhichitta; we have something similar to that at the beginning of most practices.

 Dissolving the Objects of Refuge

-So now we need to dissolve the objects for safe direction, objects of refuge.
+We need to dissolve the objects of safe direction, objects of refuge.
 If our guru has passed away, has already died, then we imagine the visualization of the guru-yidam dissolves like a rainbow into voidness.
-But alternatively, particularly if the guru is still alive, then we can do one of three different visualizations.
-I mean, you can also do this if the guru has died as well, but they make this distinction when explaining it.
+Alternatively, particularly if the guru is still alive, then we can do one of three different visualizations.
+I mean, we can also do this if the guru has died as well, but they make this distinction when explaining it.

 We can either imagine that the visualization returns to the actual pure lands.
 Or that it rises above and then, when we do the next visualization, it dissolves into that next visualization – because we’re going to do another visualization that’s almost identical, in terms of the spiritual teacher.
 Or we could imagine that this visualization of the guru-yidam gets smaller and smaller – comes towards us and gets smaller and smaller – turns into a tiny ball of light, and that ball of light enters us in the middle of our brow and goes down the central channel to our heart chakra and dissolves into us.
 We do the same thing, by the way, in the Lama Chopa, the Guru Puja, in the equivalent place.